Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 The Itsukushima Shrine is also built over water, and this makes it one of Japan’s more uniquely situated shrines.

-It can get really busy during peak tourist season / during the day.
+It can get really busy during the peak tourist season / during the day.
 Because of this, if you’re staying overnight, I suggest you visit Itsukushima Shrine the next morning first thing (they open as early as 6 am!)

 If you’re here on a day trip, it’ll be constant crowds, unless you’re here during a quieter weekday.